ezraisw/supercontextmenu/README.md

 ### Option properties
 #### Icon
 The `icon` property can be used to specify an icon for the menu option.
-The property injects the property value as a class.
+This property is injected as a class.

 #### Label
 Self-explanatory, the `label` property is the text displayed for the option.